Facebook for bloggers.

 Terri reported being in a group which was had a StumbleUpon sharing thread.
 A member stumbled her link.
 She received 300 page views to her post as a result.

 In conclusion, many bloggers experience success using Facebook.
+That is why Facebook for bloggers just makes sense.

 Facebook offers such a wide variety of opportunities, it is easy to find success there.